 How a Tooth is Extracted

 The tooth extraction procedure is usually pretty straightforward.
-The dentist will numb the area around the tooth with local anesthesia.
+The dentist will numb the area around the tooth with local anesthesia (a numbing agent).
 Once the tooth is numb, the dentist will use a tool to loosen the tooth and remove it.
-If the tooth is impacted, the dentist may need to make an incision in the gum to access the tooth and then remove it.
+If the tooth is impacted, the dentist may need to make an incision in the gum to access the tooth and remove it.

 After the tooth is removed, the dentist will clean the tooth socket and place a gauze pad over the empty socket to help stop the bleeding.
 You may be given stitches to close the incision in your gum, but this is not always necessary.